What is over-the-counter cryptocurrency trading and what benefits does it offer to traders?

 However, there are an increasing number of OTC brokers and platforms with public profiles, along with plenty of evidence to suggest the presence of large-scale trades.

 For example, in the HiveEx.com report quoted above, analysis of data from BitInfoCharts revealed that the average trade value of BTC on March 20, 2018 was US$49,258, despite the fact that half of all bitcoin trades were less than US$645.29, which demonstrates that large trades are bringing up the average value, away from the median.

 Any in-depth look into OTC crypto trading raises the sinister-sounding topic of dark pools, which are designed to allow large-scale traders transact with one another away from traditional exchanges.

 Dark pools are basically private order books that are not visible to the rest of the market, allowing “whales” and institutional traders to trade anonymously.
 Not only does this allow them to avoid slippage caused by large trades, it also allows them to keep their trading activities confidential.

 Users typically need to meet a minimum liquidity requirement to participate in these dark pools, thereby putting them out of reach of the general public.

 The demand for the underground liquidity that dark pools offer is not unique to crypto markets, but the number of cryptocurrency dark pools is increasing.
-Cryptocurrency exchange Kraken launched a dark pool in 2015, online broker TradeZero introduced a bitcoin dark pool in 2016 and Republic Protocol made headlines in February 2018 when its ICO raised $30 million to create a decentralized dark pool for the atomic trading of bitcoin, Ether and ERC20 tokens.
+Cryptocurrency exchange Kraken launched a dark pool in 2015, online broker TradeZero introduced a bitcoin dark pool in 2016 and Republic Protocol made headlines in February 2018 when its ICO raised US$30 million to create a decentralised dark pool for the atomic trading of bitcoin, Ether and ERC20 tokens.

 What features should I look for in an OTC broker?